AlayaCare/goliac/docs/troubleshooting.md

 GOLIAC_MAX_CHANGESETS_OVERRIDE=true ./goliac apply https://github.com/goliac-project/teams main
 ```

+Note: it is possible that Goliac will be a bit confused after your force changes.
+You will certainly need to restart Goliac (app/kubernetes pod) just after running this command,

 ## How to bypass Goliac for a specific repository

 If you want to force merge a PR without Goliac validation, you will need to disable Golac for this specific repository temporarily.